FOSTERING A GREEN HEART

 Finalist Teams compete in a formal “Pitch” (think Shark Tank) to a judging panel of experts.
 Winning Teams (Elementary, Middle, and High) receive small implementation grants to put their ideas into ACTION.
 They are also invited to attend a summer intensive called the Green Heart Idea Incubator to work with mentors on implementing their solutions.

-Sign-Up for Updates for the 2025 Green Heart STEM Challenge
+Sign-Up for Updates on the 2025 Green Heart STEM Challenge

 The Green Heart STEM Challenge for Environmental Justice was inspired by the book “Living with a Green Heart” by Gay Browne; and was piloted in 2022 in Clayton County Public Schools in Georgia with funding from Accenture and private philanthropist, Susan Klein.